Menu

 Religious Education Curriculum

-A variety of different topics based around The Liturgical Year are taught through the 'Come and See' RE programme.
-The programme of study, written by a group of experienced diocesan advisors, follows the Diocesan Curriculum Directory.
-The material provided within Come and See allows children to explore the teachings of the Catholic Church through the use of age appropriate resources and activities.
+A variety of different themes based around The Liturgical Year are taught through the RED programme of study: To Know You More Clearly.
+The material provided allows children to explore the teachings of the Catholic Church through the use of age appropriate resources and activities.
 At the heart of the programme is the mystery of God’s self-revelation of love through Jesus Christ.
-Come and See gives pupils the opportunity to explore the mystery of faith through Scripture and Tradition.
+It gives pupils the opportunity to explore the mystery of faith through Scripture and Tradition.

 Pupil achievement is assessed regularly through rigorous teacher assessment which is both formative and summative.
 Targets and feedback questions are identified to push for next steps and pupils' attainment is recorded on our assessment tracking system with results being broadly in line with our achievements in English.